intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/nnframes.md

    Takes model, criterion, featureSize(Array of Int). `NNClassifier` will extract the data from feature and label columns and convert each feature to Tensor according to the specified Tensor size. `ScalarToTensor` is used to convert the label column.
+   User can also set featureSize as Array[Array[Int]] for multi-inputs model.

 **3.** `NNClassifier(model, criterion, featurePreprocessing: Preprocessing[F, Tensor[T]])`